 Blockchain is a broader concept than bitcoin that can have other uses.
 If we want to show this difference very simply, we can compare China Blockchain to the Internet and Bitcoin to a famous search engine like Google.

-On the other hand, due to the existence of blockchain, nodes keep transaction histories.
+On the other hand, for understanding that what is Bitcoin staking and due to the existence of blockchain, nodes keep transaction histories.
 When one of them wants to send some bitcoins to another, by sending their request in the form of a transaction, the nodes flip through their digital notebooks and obtain the sender’s inventory to ensure that the transaction is feasible.

 The digital notebook of nodes consists of sheets that we know as a block in a blockchain and that contain information and data.
 If the transaction does not violate the rules of the network, the transaction is considered valid and, like the production line of a factory, waits to enter the next stage, the transaction approval process.

-Read More: Bitcoin or gold az a Haven?
+Read More: Bitcoin or gold as a Haven?

 What is Bitcoin(BTC) mining?